AndrewKelton/BinaryConverter/README.md

-One File (binarytodec.c) is Unsigned Binary to Decimal Converter
+'binarytodec.c' is Unsigned Binary to Decimal Converter

-The Other File (dectobinary.c) is Decimal to Unsigned Binary Converter
+'dectobinary.c' is Decimal to Unsigned Binary Converter

 Input max of 10 bits to use binarytodec.c

-dectobinary.c will only output 10 bits max
+dectobinary.c will only output max of 10 bits

 !!MAX of 10 BITS!!